 Yes.
 This is possible, however, its not always the case, because sometimes alcohol abuse can cause long term effects to your liver and regeneration may not be possible.

 In this case, a liver transplant is the only treatment for your damaged liver.

-Fortunately, this isn't always the case with the liver.
-Since the liver is one of the only regenerative body organs, it is likely to physically reinstate it to the earlier condition before drinking problem started.
+Since the liver is one of the only regenerative body organs, it is likely going to physically reinstate itself to its earlier condition after you stop drinking alcohol.

 Can the Liver Repair Itself If You Stop Drinking?

 Sometimes.
 This is a possibility.
 Some alcohol-related liver disease ARLD, can reverse itself once you quit drinking, but this has to be early enough when the disease has not progressed into conditions such as alcoholic fatty liver disease, and other liver diseases that are more advanced.